Chris--A/EEWrap/README.md

 This library makes the EEPROM simple.
 In fact you do not even need to think about the EEPROM.

+## Installation:

+This library is available from the IDE library manager, simply find it in the list, click on its entry and press install!

 ## Setup:

 All you have to do is include the EEPROM functionality and the `EEWrap` library.